zakarh/grt/README.md

 # grt

-A simple graph database system.
+A lightweight, disk-backed graph database.
 It provides functionality to manage nodes and edges, making it useful for building systems that require lightweight graph-like data storage

 ## Using the tool.